MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/choose-drives.md

 ## Option 1 – Maximizing performance

-To achieve predictable and uniform submillisecond latency across random reads and writes to any data, or to achieve extremely high IOPS (we've done [over six million](https://www.youtube.com/watch?v=0LviCzsudGY&t=28m)!) or IO throughput (we've done [over 1 Tb/s](https://www.youtube.com/watch?v=-LK2ViRGbWs&t=16m50s)!), you should go "all-flash."
+To achieve predictable and uniform submillisecond latency across random reads and writes to any data, or to achieve extremely high IOPS (we've done [over 13 million](https://techcommunity.microsoft.com/t5/storage-at-microsoft/the-new-hci-industry-record-13-7-million-iops-with-windows/ba-p/428314)!) or IO throughput (we've done [over 1 Tb/s](https://www.youtube.com/watch?v=-LK2ViRGbWs&t=16m50s)!), you should go "all-flash."

 There are currently three ways to do so: